 Freshly cracked black pepper, for garnish

-- Add the leeks and a pinch of salt to the bacon fat and cook over medium heat, stirring occasionally, until the leeks have softened and have begun to brown.
+- Add the leeks and a pinch of salt to the bacon fat, and cook over medium heat, stirring occasionally, until the leeks have softened and begun to brown.
 Remove from the heat.

 - Meanwhile, bring a large pot of generously salted water to a boil.
 Cook the spaghetti until al dente.

 - While the pasta cooks, whisk the eggs until frothy in a large mixing bowl.
 Using tongs, immediately add the cooked spaghetti to the eggs, tossing vigorously to coat, and simultaneously cook the egg.